SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

 ## 🧠 Knowledge check

-??? question "Knowledge question 1"

-    What considerations to take when choosing an GCP region for running a new application?
+1. What considerations to take when choosing an GCP region for running a new application?

     ??? success "Solution"